About Us | Sustainability and commitment

 - Metronomia Social Day, read more ...

 Green electricitySince beginning of 2009, Metronomia has been powered by electricity from EWS Schönau.
-EWS Schönau delivers green electricity, which is not generated by nuclear power.
+EWS Schönau delivers green electricity, meaning 100% renewable and not generated by nuclear power.

 Green IT /OfficeMetronomia heavily relies on a well-equipped, efficient IT infrastructure.
 Constant investments into virtualization technologies, state-of-the-art hardware and software, as well as responsible usage of power in general, resulted in an overall reduction in power consumption of more than 35% per performed working hours at Metronomia in 2009 and a further reduction in 2014 by switching completely to LED lighting.